Squid Lips Overwater Bar & Grill

-During a recent trip to Florida’s Space Coast, my daughter, Peyton, and I dined at the Squid Lips Melbourne location.
-I had eaten at Sebastian’s Squid Lips, but the ambiance at the Melbourne location was far better.
+During a trip to Florida’s Space Coast, my daughter, Peyton, and I dined at Squid Lips Restaurant in Melbourne.
+I had eaten at neighboring Sebastian’s Squid Lips, but the ambiance at the Melbourne location was far better.

 Peyton and I started our meal with Queso Dip and Chips, which was good, but not spectacular.
 Still, we appreciated the trio of colored tortilla chips.

 For lunch, Peyton chose her favorite, Teriyaki Garlic Boneless Wings, and I opted for the Shrimp, Chicken, and Sausage Jambalaya.
 Our waitress had never tried it but informed me that the dish was spicy, which was the selling point for me.

-Squid Lips features a trendy cocktail menu and great happy hour discounts, as well.
-I ordered a sweet tea to drink, but after realizing that it was not fresh brewed, I switched to Diet Coke.
+Squid Lips features a trendy cocktail menu and deeply discounted happy hour prices.
+I chose a sweet tea to drink, but after realizing that it was not fresh brewed, I switched to Diet Coke.